ildar-shaimordanov/my-scripts/postgresql/pg-describe/README.md

 ## Querying

+There are many ways to query the project-related descriptions only.
+Here are a few ones.

-This outer WHERE-clause is very common and is used to collect the project-related things and leave the Postgres-specific stuff out of the filter:
+The outest WHERE-clause is general one and is used to collect everything under the `public` schema:

 ```sql
 where table_schema = 'public'